joffrey-bion/gradle-github-changelog/README.md

 the change log under the provided tag.
 This allows to consider unreleased issues as part of an actual tag prior to actually creating the tag.

-- `sections`: custom sections to classify the issues into within each release.
+- `sections`: custom sections to classify the issues within each release.
-Issues are placed into the first section that is associated to one of their labels.
+The section definitions are used to build a label-to-section mapping.
 The custom sections should be provided as a list of `SectionDefinition`s, with a title and one or more associated issue labels.
+Issues are placed into a section according to the first of their labels that is associated to a section.
-The provided custom sections are added on top of the default sections (they don't replace them).
+The provided custom sections are appended to the default sections (they don't replace them).
-However, if a custom section is associated to a label that is usually handled by a default section, the custom section takes precedence (in fact, the last section defining a mapping for a given issue label wins, and default sections are listed first).
+However, if a custom section is associated to a label that is usually handled by a default section, the custom section takes precedence.
+In fact, the last section defining a mapping for a given issue label wins, and default sections are listed first.

 - `defaultIssueSectionTitle`: section title for issues that are not classified in a specific section due to their labels